danbev/learning-ai/notes/ggml.md

 ### `ggml_conv_2d`
 This is a convolution of a 2d tensor in GGML.
-So we have a kernel which slides over the input tensor and an element wise multiplication the kernel and the input tensor is calculated at each position of the kernel and then summing.
+So we have a kernel which slides over the input tensor and an element wise multiplication of the kernel and the input tensor is calculated at each position of the kernel and then summing.
 ```console
 Input Tensor (8x2):                Kernel (2x2):